What is Sumo?

 Next are Japanese-style Box Seats, which typically seat 4 people (some hold more or less).
 Spectators with these seats must remove their shoes and sit on cushions on the floor.
 Box seats are organized into A, B and C. This simply denotes the distance to the ring (A is closest).

 Lastly are Arena Seats, which are the most affordable option.
 These are Western-style seats on the second floor balcony.
-Arena seats are also split into A, B and C sections.
+Arena seats split into A, B and C sections.
 Typically, sections A and B are reserved seats and C is general-admission.